 Natural flood management (NFM) is the alteration, restoration or use of landscape features to reduce flood risk.
 Altering features often includes “soft-engineering”, which has been defined as engineering with natural materials, such as soil.
 It includes measures such as naturally encouraging flooding further upstream in appropriate fields and reducing or slowing down the run off from heavy rainfall.
 This involves the cooperation of many partners, in particular landowners.

 Natural Flood Management (NFM) demonstration project: This is a five year partnership project between the Environment Agency (EA )and Wild Oxfordshire, in association with Thames Water and West Oxfordshire District Council.
 Funding, awarded by the Thames Regional Flood and Coastal Committee (RFCC) and the EA, have enabled Wild Oxfordshire to employ a NFM officer to deliver this project.
-West Oxfordshire District Council (WODC) have given our project officer, Richard Bennett, a desk in their Witney offices and we are working closely with landowners, parish councils and local communities to integrate NFM and Water Quality (WQ) measures across the Evenlode catchment.
+We are working closely with landowners, parish councils and local communities to integrate NFM and Water Quality (WQ) measures across the Evenlode catchment.
 A case study of the project by the EA’s Jo Old and David McKnight can be downloaded here.

 Littlestock Brook: The first part of the NFM project included installation of large woody debris in Littlestock Brook near Milton-under-Wychwood, to slow flows.
 This was carried out in partnership with the Parish Council and Bruern estate.